 - Celiac disease is an allergy to gluten and can cause hair loss.

 - Systemic lupus erythematosus is an autoimmune disorder that can cause hair loss.

-scalp because they are skin conditions or they cause skin rashes:
+Other conditions affect the scalp because they’re skin conditions or they cause skin rashes:

 - Cradle cap is seborrheic eczema in infants.

-- Leishmaniasis is a tropical parasite that is spread by sand flies.
-It can cause skin
+- Leishmaniasis is a tropical parasite that sand flies spread.
+It can cause skin lesions.

-there are some other health problems that affect the scalp:
+Other health problems that affect the scalp include the following: